 Baggish (2012) prospectively evaluated 502 women that participated in a structured medical regimen for VVS.
 Each patient was first treated with a conservative treatment protocol that included tricyclic antidepressants or gabapentin and a low-oxalate diet recommended with a prescription of calcium citrate (either 400 mg three times daily or 1200 as a single daily dose).
 Patients also received biofeedback from a physical therapist.
 Surgery consisted of either vestibulectomy only or vestibulectomy and excision of the Bartholin glands.
 Participants were followed up for a minimum of 12 months.
 Ninety-eight (20%) women continued on the conservative treatment program with tolerably low pain during intercourse.
 The other 404 women (80.5%) underwent surgery.
 Of the 234 that underwent vestibulectomy with Bartholin gland removal, 228 (97%) reported pain-free intercourse.
 One hundred and seventy women underwent vestibulectomy alone and of these, 161 (95%) reported pain-free intercourse.

 One RCT investigated laparoscopic uterine nerve ablation (LUNA).
 Palomba et al. (2006) compared LUNA and vaginal uterosacral ligament resection for the treatment of 80 postmenopausal women with CPP.
 A patient was defined as “cured” if she no longer had CPP or had pain not requiring medical treatment after 6 and 12 months post-surgery.
 The cure rate was not significantly different between the two groups at 6 months after surgery.
 The severity of CPP and deep dyspareunia significantly reduced at 6 and 12 months post-surgery, with no significant differences between the two treatments.

+Critical review – outcome studies on surgical treatments

+Almost all of the early studies that evaluated vestibulectomy and modified vestibulectomy employed retrospective and uncontrolled designs.
+There was a very large range of follow-up periods in these studies, with some follow-ups as short as six months post-surgery (Lavy et al., 2005).
+Finally, in comparison with research on some of the other treatments reviewed (e.g., physical therapies and psychological therapies) outcome measures assessed in surgical treatment studies were more likely to be limited to pain and other physical indices.

 Physical Therapies